Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: KV-Cloak: A Lightweight KV-cache Defense

 \subsection{Implicit Obfuscation via Operator Fusion}

-To mitigate the performance overhead introduced by the obfuscation and de-obfuscation processes during runtime, we now demonstrate how the obfuscation operators can be fused directly into the model's weight matrices.
-This allows the primary cost of obfuscation to be paid offline, resulting in a minimal impact on online inference latency.
+To minimize the runtime latency overhead introduced by the obfuscation and de-obfuscation processes, we propose an \textit{operator fusion} strategy.
+This approach integrates the obfuscation operators directly into the model's weight matrices offline, thereby rendering the online computational impact negligible while maintaining strict mathematical equivalence.

-\partitle{Fusing the Obfuscation Operator into Model Weights} We define three transformed vectors $(q^m, k^m, v^m)$ and a transformed output projection matrix $W_o^m$ using two secret, invertible matrices, $M_1$ and $M_2$.
-Let $q, k, v$ be the original query, key, and value vectors, and let $W_o$ be the original output projection matrix.
-The transformations are defined as follows:
+\partitle{Transformed Vectors and Invariance} We introduce two secret, invertible matrices, $M_1, M_2 \in \mathbb{R}^{d \times d}$, to transform the query, key, and value vectors ($q, k, v$) and the output projection $W_o$.
+The transformed vectors ($q^m, k^m, v^m$) and the modified output weight $W_o^m$ are defined as:

-These transformations are specifically designed to leave the core attention mechanism computations invariant.
-The attention scores remain unchanged, as shown by the dot product:
+This design ensures that the core attention mechanism remains invariant.
+Specifically, the attention scores (scaled dot-product of query and key) are preserved:

-Similarly, the output of the attention head after projection remains identical:
+Similarly, the output of the attention head is mathematically identical to the unprotected, guaranteeing lossless accuracy:

 This invariance guarantees that the model's output is mathematically identical to that of the original, unprotected model, ensuring lossless accuracy.